Copybook (calligraphy): Other

-Since Yin Dynasty, it became popular to engrave words on stone to make them spread further and longer, but not calligraphy.
-Since Tang Dynasty, people began to save the beauty of calligraphy on the stone.
+Since the Yin dynasty, it became popular to engrave words on stone to make them spread further and longer, but not calligraphy.
+Since the Tang dynasty, people began to save the beauty of calligraphy on the stone.
 So rubbing calligraphy was popular in that time.

 Before the development of new technology, calligraphy can only be learned by using stone rubbings.
 However, there had to be some mistakes.
 The new technology, Jingying Technology, actually helps learners a lot because the rubbing is much more like the original calligraphy.